 After birth, mum, baby and placenta become separate parts.

-However, in the Lotus Birth protocol, there is no umbilical cord clamping and cutting.
+However, the Lotus Birth protocol has no umbilical cord clamping and cutting.

 First, attendants deliver the baby and provide immediate care while awaiting the delivery of the placenta.